unkhz/generative-animation-poc-react-redux/README.md

 the whole benefit of having a virtual DOM is lost and turned into overhead instead.
 So, the intention was not to prove anything, but just to see what happens.

-The React/Redux POC gets sluggish with 32 particles, while [a pure JavaScript version](https://embed.plnkr.co/773Cms/) animates 128 particles effortlessly.
+After first iteration the React/Redux POC seems sluggish with 32 particles, while [a pure JavaScript version](https://embed.plnkr.co/773Cms/) of the same concept animates 128 particles effortlessly.
 This leads to think that when DOM updates are constant, breaking out of the virtual DOM might be a good idea.

+Quick analysis shows that switching from requesting a separate animation frame for each particle to updating all particles within one frame, gives a significant boost to performance.
+128 particles is effortless.
+Next step is to do this with pure JavaScript for comparison.